napari/docs/docs/howtos/layers/shapes.md

 * **Transform**
   ![image: Transform](../../images/transform-tool.png)

   Use this tool to rotate, scale, or translate the layer.
+Note: at present this feature is limited to 2D viewer display mode.
 To activate the tool, you can press `7`.
 To reset the transformation, you can Option/Alt-click the transform button (a confirmation dialog will open to confirm the reset).